 That's humiliating.

-That's the sort of stuff we're talking about.
+That's the sort of stuff I've got.

-Well, what do you wear like Granny Janny underwear, like old lady underwear?
+Like Granny Janny underwear, like old lady underwear?

-In fact, uh I just sent you guys um something we ran on the Daily Mail earlier where there was a restaurant in China that was offering a bigger discount the bigger your bra size or the cup size that you wear.
+In fact, I just sent you guys something we ran on the Daily Mail earlier where there was a restaurant in China that was offering a bigger discount the bigger your bra size or the cup size that you wear.

-You know you you know you can't even tell.
+You know, you can't even tell.

 I mean, this is a part of life.